OIRNOIR/YouTube-Helper-Server/README.md

     - Edit `.env`
         - Replace `INSERT_YOUR_PGSQL_DB_URL_HERE` with the URL you wish to use for your database
     - Add subscriptions to `subscriptions.json`
-        - The format is `yt://CHANNEL_ID/@username`
+        - The format for the keys of the `subscriptions` object is `yt://CHANNEL_ID/@username`
-        - Add channels you wish to see shorts from to `shorts-whitelist.json`
+        - For each, you can either set it to an empty object (`: {}`), which will use the default configuration, or add one or more overrides to set channel-specific settings, in the same format as the default configuration object.
         - As an example, the valid channel `@rossmanngroup` is in the file by default.
 This is used as an example for the format of the config file, and no promotion is intended.
         - Odysee format: `odysee://CLAIMID/@username`